 There are several reasons for the U.S. immigration authorities to deport an immigrant—that is, send the person back to his or her country of origin.
-One of the most obvious is that the immigrant simply did not have a right to be in the United States to begin with, having crossed the border or otherwise entered illegally, or stayed beyond the departure date required by his or her visa.
+One of the most obvious is that the immigrant simply did not have a right to be in the United States to begin with, having crossed the border or otherwise entered illegally, or stayed beyond the departure date required by a visa.

 However, even people who have a temporary or permanent right to remain in the United States, such as with an unexpired visa or a green card, can be removed or deported.
 Here are some of the common causes of deportation.

 If you are in the U.S. as a nonimmigrant (most likely with a visa), various conditions apply to your stay.
 For example, if you're a tourist, you're not allowed to work.
+If you are a J-1 exchange student, you're not allowed to quit your program and take a job.

 If you fail to abide by these conditions and maintain your nonimmigrant status, you become deportable.